 Yes!!!
-The 24 meter high waterfall, which is located on the axis of Großbeerenstraß, is a mini replica of the Wodospad Podgórnej waterfall (now found in Poland), which was formerly a popular tourist destination of wealthy Berliners.
+The 24-meter-high waterfall, located on the axis of Großbeerenstraß, is a mini replica of the Wodospad Podgórnej waterfall (now found in Poland), formerly a popular tourist destination of wealthy Berlin.

 Freizeitpark Tegel & Tegeler See

-Schloss Charlottenburg is by far the largest palace in Berlin and it’s the only surviving royal residence in the city dating back to the time of the Hohenzollern family.
-This colourful residence offers a superb stage, on to which the beautiful baroque garden unfolds.
-This spot is perfect in season or weather for admiring the wonderful view, relaxing or just to play a game.
+Schloss Charlottenburg is by far the largest palace in Berlin, and it’s the only surviving royal residence in the city, dating back to the time of the Hohenzollern family.
+This colorful residence offers a superb stage to which the beautiful baroque garden unfolds.
+This spot is perfect in the season or weather for admiring the wonderful view, relaxing, or just playing a game.

-Summer time is easy Berlin’s nicest place for a picnic with your loved one or with friends.
-And when it snows in winter, you can go sleigh-riding on the Trummerberg hill at the back of the park.
+Summertime is easy.
+Berlin’s the nicest place to picnic with your loved one or friends.
+And when it snows in winter, you can go sleigh-riding on Trummerberg hill at the back of the park.

-The fountain, carp pond, the flower beds, the solid stock of ancient trees – all these make up the more classic and traditional part of this park.
+The fountain, carp pond, flower beds, and the solid stock of ancient trees all make up this park’s more classic and traditional part.